chrisuzuki62/me405_lab5/README.md

 # System Description
 An introduction to your project.
 What is the purpose of the device you have created?
 For whose use is it intended?

 The goal of our project is to be able to create a system that makes drawings similar to a plotter.
 Our system will accomplish the goal of creating a drawing and also allows for curved motion directly through the motion of the arm.
+Any user using

 # Hardware Design